7 Health Benefits Of Falafel: Recipe, Side Effects, And More

 2. May Help Control Weight

 Legumes like chickpeas and fava beans are considered low-GI foods (a glycemic index of 55 or less).
 A study showed that falafel, served with pita bread, pickle, salad, and tahini sauce, had an average GI of 33.
-A diet comprising nutrient-balanced low GI foods promotes greater weight loss and is crucial for preventing several associated metabolic syndromes (4), (5), (6).
+A diet comprising nutrient-balanced low GI foods promotes greater weight loss and is crucial for preventing several associated metabolic syndromesi XA group of health conditions, such as high blood sugar, abdominal fat and high cholesterol that may lead to severe heart diseases.
+(4), (5), (6).

 3. May Promote Heart Health

 Chickpeas are widely used in the Mediterranean diet.
 A study showed that chickpea supplementation could reduce the total serum cholesterol levels and low-density lipoprotein cholesterol (LDL-C), two biomarkers of cardiovascular diseases.
-Legume-rich diets also help lower systolic blood pressure and may help reduce the risk of cardiovascular conditions (7).
+Legume-rich diets also help lower systolic blood pressurei XMeasures the amount of pressure in the arteries during the beating of the heart.
+It is used to measure the blood pressure of an individual. and may help reduce the risk of cardiovascular conditions (7).

 4. Good Source Of Vitamins